-Facilitator: "The truth of the matter is that doing nothing will mean that Pentagon spending will continue to take up more of the 'pie' - and social programs, educational opportunities, and jobs will be lost.
+Facilitator: "The truth of the matter is that doing nothing will mean that Pentagon spending will continue to take up more of the 'pie' - depriving our communities of social programs and educational opportunities.
+Without planning for reductions in defense contracts communities which have depended on defense contracts for good paying jobs will be caught in the lurch - families, communities, and small business will suffer.
 This is a moment of unparalleled opportunity.
-Taking effective action is the only thing that stands between the cuts and us.
-These are all great ideas - the test will be our commitment to follow-through and put these into action."
+Taking effective action is the only thing that stands between the social service cuts, job loss, and us.
+We need "community conversion" which creates the basis for local sustainable economic development, protects manufacturing jobs, and ensures that needed social services are fully funded.
+These are all great ideas - the test will be our commitment to follow-through and turn these into action."

-Closing [Time: 10- 15 minutes]
+Closing [Time: 10-15 minutes]